RangineniSaiPrasanna/Strava-Fitness-App-Analysis/README.md

 Python (Pandas) exploratory data analysis, supported by Jupyter Notebook and data visualizations.

-> *This project is a part of my Data Science internship assignment and demonstrates multi-tool analysis skills in SQL, Power BI, and Python.*
+> *This project is a part of my Data Science internship and demonstrates multi-tool analysis skills in SQL, Tableau, and Python.*